Colinpiguet/M183-todo-kenneth-colin/Journal.md

 - Authentication is based only on cookies (no real session validation)
 - UserID is stored in cookies and can potentially be manipulated
 - Passwords appear to be stored in plaintext (no encryption)
+- Application is not safe from brute force attacks. (no limit on login tries)
+- userId is logged in console.

 ### What worked / what didn’t
 - Application setup and login worked correctly